BlancheBerneron/GreenPeace.github.io/index.md

  </div>

  **Table 1:** Top most quoted speaker and their percentage of citation on Climate Change out of their total citation.

+It seems that is not the case, but still it is a hot topic!

 Do you see a trend between most quoted speakers?

 #### We will help you: